-The Tamarind tree has a girth so wide that it would take several adults holding hands to circle it completely.
+The Tamarind tree has a girth so wide that it would take at least ten or more adults holding hands to circle it completely.
 The tree has stood for so long that even my grandfather David, who was born in 1905, did not know who planted it.
-This Tamarind tree has weathered countless storms and hurricanes and has been the staunch, silent witness to generations of family gatherings.
+That Tamarind tree has weathered countless storms and hurricanes and has been the staunch, silent witness to generations of family gatherings.
 Disrupting the underground ecosystem around it by displacing so much earth in a concentrated area and redirecting the natural waterflows could lead to its demise.
-For us Virgin Islanders, this Tamarind tree is a sacred ancestral landmark.
+That Tamarind tree is an ancestral landmark.